Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 ```
 This is a snippet from the Raphtory
 [Connected Components implementation](com.raphtory.algorithms.generic.ConnectedComponents).
 Here, each vertex sets
-its `cclabel` to its own ID and then sends this ID to all of its neighbours.
+its `cclabel` to its own ID and then sends this label to all of its neighbours.

 #### iterate()
 {s}`iterate()` does the same thing as {s}`step()`, but is run repeatedly until some criterion is met or a
 maximum number of iterations is reached.
 Vertex state is often used to record progress during iterations and to
 decide if an algorithm has converged.
 The convergence criterion is established by vertices *voting to halt* unanimously
-using the {scaladoc}`com.raphtory.graph.visitor.Vertex.voteToHalt()` method.
+using the {scaladoc}`com.raphtory.api.analysis.visitor.Vertex.voteToHalt()` method.
 All of this can be seen in the example below:

 ```scala
         .iterate({